 Home or Dwelling

 It’s standard for replacement cost to cover the physical structure of your house.
-It’ll help replace your home using comparable building materials.
+It’ll help restore your house using comparable building materials.
 This can help bring you peace of mind if a disaster destroys it.

-It’s a good idea to know how much it’ll cost to replace your home.
+It’s a good idea to know how much it’ll cost to replace your house.
 This includes keeping track of any improvements or updates.
 Doing so will ensure that your carrier will rebuild your house the way it was before.
-It’s also possible that your current insurance policy limits won’t cover the replacement cost.
-Keeping track of building, construction, and replacement costs will help you know if you need to increase your limits.
+It’s also possible that the current limits of your homeowners insurance policy won’t cover the replacement cost.
+Keeping track of building, construction, and reconstruction costs will help you know if you need to increase your limits.

-Replacement cost should also cover your personal belongings.
-This means that your insurer would replace any items in your house in the event of a disaster.
+Replacement cost should also include your personal belongings.
+This means that your insurer compensates you for possessions destroyed in a disaster.
 You should regularly take inventory of what’s in your home, including the price of each item.
-This way, your insurance provider will know how much it’ll cost to replace your personal belongings, if necessary.
+This way, your insurance provider will know how much it’ll take to replace your property, if necessary.

 Actual Cash Value (ACV)

 Actual cash value is another way that your insurer can reimburse you.
-With this coverage level, your insurance company will pay the amount you need to replace your home and property, minus any depreciation.
+With this coverage level, your homeowners insurance provider will pay the amount you need to replace your house and property, minus any depreciation.
 Depreciation is the loss of value of an object or asset.
 This means you may not get what you originally paid for the item.

 Insurers consider age, wear and tear, and “obsolescence” when calculating the depreciation of an object.
 Because you don’t receive the full replacement cost of the item, it might be hard to get it back.
 You may end up taking a loss on the item or house if you try to replace it.